paulboul1013/BPE/README.md

 #BPE

 # introduce
-make a simple BPE to understand the vocab compression algorithm and some llv concept
+make a simple BPE to understand the vocab compression algorithm and some llm concept

 # reference